-When you get your payslip each payday, are you guilty of just filing it away, never to be looked at again?
-Or do you check what you’ll be paid, and then ignore the rest?
+When you get your payslip each payday, are you, like the majority of us, guilty of just filing it away, never to look at it again?
+Or do you check what you’ve been paid, and then ignore the rest?

 Your Right to a Payslip

 If you consider yourself an employee of a business, then you’re entitled to a payslip each time you get paid.
 This covers everyone, whether your job is a stable 9-5 or more unpredictable casual work.
-If you’re self employed as a freelancer or an independent contractor though, you won’t get a payslip from the business you’re working with, as they aren’t technically employing you.
+If you’re self-employed as a freelancer or an independent contractor though, you won’t get a payslip from the business you’re working with.
+This is because they aren’t technically employing you.

 Payslips don’t have to be on paper these days, although many of us still like to keep paper records.
 Some companies send payslips to their employees by email as a password protected file.
 Others make them available to download from a website.
-All are perfectly valid as long as the payslip you receive contains the right information.
+All are perfectly valid methods of sending your payslip, as long as the payslip you receive contains the right information.

 Your Payslip Should be Detailed